CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 We will use 'Elpis', a collection of small tools which will help us to prepare our language data in the format required to use a speech recognition tool called 'Kaldi'.
 Elpis is a wrapper, or interface, to Kaldi.

 Please refer to the *Glossary* for more information about particular terms used in the workshop, and let us know if there are other terms which need to be explained.
+The link to the Glossary is in the Slack channel.

 **EEEEK… What to do if you run into a problem?**
-First, check the *Questions* document.
+First, check the *Questions* document (refer to Slack for the link).
 As we find answers to common problems, we will add information to this doc.
 If your problem is not described, please add it and let us know.

 Contents of this document